ipfabric/docs/docs/overview/faq.md

 **Q:** Is IP Fabric storing everything as plain text?

 A: No, it isn't.
 Passwords at rest in the database and techsupports are encrypted to ensure the safety of customers' private data.
+In fact, the whole techsupport archive is encrypted.

+**Q:** What is used for encryption or hashing?

+A: Algorithm used depends on the use-case:

+- Local user passwords are hashed with `bcrypt`, and cannot be decrypted.
+- Network-device credentials and 3rd-party access details (e.g., API tokens, jumphosts credentials, etc.) are encrypted with `AES-256-CRT`.
+The key is derived from the license (and thus customer/installation-specific).